 Whether you’ve never ridden a bike before or it’s been a while, goDCgo is here for you!
 Biking has many benefits like saving you both time and money, and it’s good for your health as well as the environment.
-Our nation’s capital makes it easy with over 150 miles of bike lanes and trails for you to get your roll on.
+Our nation’s capital makes it easy with over 165 miles of bike lanes and trails for you to get your roll on.
 To get started, we want to build up your biking confidence by starting with the basics before turning this into a habit.
-Riding a bike is a great way to engage in physical activity while practicing safe social distancing.

 Learn to Ride

 The Washington Area Bicyclist Association (WABA) is a non-profit organization that educates children, adults, and motorists about biking as a transportation option and how to safely bike in the DC metro area.
 They also advocate for better biking infrastructure and healthier environment in the DC metro area.

 You don’t need much to start commuting by bike besides the know-how.
 In the District, you don’t even need to own a bike as you can rent one through Capital Bikeshare, Lime, Spin, or Veo.

 Find good routes.
 Some of the best bike routes are hidden from street traffic.
 You can try a practice run on a weekend, or you can try biking to the nearest Metro station or bus stop if you want to become a multi-modal commuter!